Anum-2017/Spec-Kit-Plus-Guides/Claude-Code/WITH-PYTHON.md

 ---

-# 🔟 Create a New Project
+# Step 7: Create a New Project

-Move to the folder where you want to create the project.
+Move to the location where you want to create your project.

-Example:
+For example:

 ```powershell
 cd Desktop